austinsonger/documentation/docs/index.rst

 OwlH is born to help security engineers to manage, analyse and response to threat detection of Open Source Network IDS (Suricata and BroIDS) offering:

-.. topic:: Centralized Rule and Network IDS nodes Configuration Management
+   # Centralized Rule and Network IDS nodes Configuration Management
-.. topic:: Centralized Visualization, Big Data Storage and Collection
+   # Centralized Visualization, Big Data Storage and Collection
-.. topic:: Compliance Mapping and Dashboards
+   # Compliance Mapping and Dashboards
-.. topic:: Incident Response Automation
+   # Incident Response Automation